Barranquilla Carnival: La Guacherna

 Esthercita Forero's statue, who recovered the La Guacherna's Tradition.

 La Guacherna is a nocturnal parade and is considered as the most important pre-carnival event.
-It takes place on the previous week Friday before the beginning of the carnival.
-Many folkloric groups, cumbiambas, tamboras, disguises to the light of candles and people holding color lanterns participate in it.
+It takes place on the Friday before the beginning of the carnival week.
+Many folkloric groups, cumbiambas, tamboras, disguises to the light of candles and people holding color lanterns participate in the parade itself and its related events.

 La Guacherna unofficially started as early as the beginnings of the 20th century in barrio Abajo.
 In its beginnings, during the pre-carnival days, people used to call others by playing a guache (percussion instrument producing a similar sound to that of a maraca) to signal the commencement of dancing, which was accompanied by tamboras and flauta de millo as well as by candles to illuminate the night, making the surrounding people joyful.
-In 1974, this tradition was recovered thanks to the music composer Esthercita Forero's initiative, who, along with Alicia de Andréis, achieved to make the carnival board introduce it in the carnival program.
-This parade did not exist formally until that year and it was named as La Guacherna after its creator, Esther forero.
+In 1974, this tradition was formally revived thanks to the music composer Esthercita Forero's initiative, who, along with Alicia de Andréis, achieved to make the carnival board introduce it as part in the carnival program.
+This parade did not exist formally until that year and it was named as La Guacherna after its creator, Esther Forero.

-The idea of bringing about such a nocturnal parade in Barranquilla's Carnival dates back to a night in 1958, when Esther forero was at a nocturnal parade in Santiago de Cuba, prompting her to ask around among folklorists about it the following days and hence learning that the parade, named as La Conga Parade, came to existence after many small groups had been gathering from across Santiago de Cuba Province over time.
+The idea of bringing about such a nocturnal parade in Barranquilla's Carnival dates back to a night in 1958, when Esther was at a nocturnal parade in Santiago de Cuba, prompting her to ask around among folklorists about it the following days and hence learning that the parade, named as La Conga Parade, came to existence after many small groups had been gathering from across Santiago de Cuba Province over time.
 She then remembered that her city, Barranquilla, did not have a nocturnal parade in its carnivals, therefore as soon as she came back to her city, she decided to achieve to bring about a similar parade and then named it as La Guacherna – that name originated from a memory she had back her childhood of when cumbia groups would go out on the streets to rehearse their rhythms and the surrounding people would say a Guacherna was passing by.
 In short, that great nocturnal parade was created in 1974 and still exists as a great and brightly nocturnal parade.

 The insignia song of this date is the merengue song with the same name "La Guacherna", a composition by Esthercita Forero herself, and whose most known version is that of the Dominican Milly Quezada.

-The carnival is celebrated during the four days before the ash wednesday.
+The carnival is celebrated during the four days before the Ash Wednesday.
 People party widely and wear disguises as an act of fun and a lack of inhibition.
 During this time, Barranquilla people and foreigners coming in the city submerse themselves in the collective joy, drinking and dancing.